Did you know chicken reproduction isn’t the same as other barnyard animals or even other birds?

 If the egg is fertilized but hasn’t been incubated, you will find a white bullseye on your egg yolk, which is two rings of white, one inside the other.

 Candling is the best way to “see” into the egg without cracking it.
 This is a great way to check for fertilization and developing embryos on eggs that have been incubating either in an incubator or under a broody hen.
 You obviously wouldn’t want to crack those eggs open because you would kill the developing chick inside.

 Instead you candle the egg, which is really easy to do!

 To candle a chicken egg, shine a super bright flashlight through the egg while in a very dark room.
 Depending on how long the egg has been incubating you may see different things inside.

 If you see a group of blood vessels, what looks like an eye or even an outline or shadow of the chick’s body, then you have a fertilized and developing egg.

 If all you see is a yolk floating around inside the egg, it’s not been fertilized, or if it was, it did not make it to the point of developing a chick.

 Now that you know your eggs are fertile you may be wondering whether you should allow your broody hen to take over or try incubation.

 These are just a few of the basics of chicken reproduction.
-If you would like to learn more check out Dr. Jacob’s article: Avian Reproductive System.
+If you would like to learn more check out Penn State’s article: Avian Reproductive System.